Using Android Profiler

 Profiling ("program profiling", "software profiling") is a form of dynamic program analysis that measures, for example, the space (memory) or time complexity of a program, the usage of particular instructions, or the frequency and duration of function calls.

-You will need Android Studio for this, go ahead and download it from this link and install it.
+You will need Android Studio for this, so make sure to download and install it.

 There are two ways to start profiling: